ahmadelgamal/BootCamp-Travel/README.md

 ## Cloning

+If you wish to clone this app, you will need to:

+1. Generate your own API credentials for hotels, from RapidApi.
+1. Generate your own API credentials for flights, from Amadeus.
+1. Include the Amadeus API credentials in a `.env` file for testing.
+There is a sample `.env` file in `lib/v2-assets` named `dotenv`:
+   1. Rename that file to `.env`.
+   1. Move it to the root directory.
+   1. Enter your Amadeus API credentials in the corresponding variables.
-If you wish to clone this app, you will need to generate your own api keys for flights, from Amadeus, and for hotels, from RapidApi.
-You will also need to include the Amadeus API credentials in a `.env` file for testing, and to set it in `heroku` configurations, or whatever other host you use.
+1. Set the Amadeus API credentials in `heroku` configurations, or whatever other host you use.

 ## Collaborators (Group Members)